Asperamanca/cpp_eventhandler/05_multiinheritance/MULTIINHERITANCE.md

 # Multiple Inheritance
+Our event handlers can finally choose exactly which types of events they want to handler.
+And we achieve this through multiple inheritance - a base class (CInputRule) which also handles the bookkeeping for the input rule, and one interface class per event type.
+Our input rules now inherit from the base class and any combination of event handler interfaces.
+We also did some improvements getting the events into CInputRuleManager.
 ## Improvements
 ### Event handlers can now implement exactly the event types they need
 No more "dummy function implementations" to satisfy the base class!